A single copy of this article may be reprinted for personal, noncommercial use only.

 Ask your doctor about any sleep problem that leaves you chronically fatigued, sleepy and irritable.
 Excessive daytime drowsiness (hypersomnia) may be due to other disorders, such as narcolepsy or obstructive sleep apnea.

 - Cheyne-Stokes breathing.
-This type of central sleep apnea is most commonly associated with congestive heart failure or stroke and is characterized by a periodic, rhythmic, gradual increase and then decrease in breathing effort and airflow.
+This type of central sleep apnea is most commonly associated with congestive heart failure or stroke.
+This condition is characterized by a gradual increase and then decrease in breathing effort and airflow.
 During the weakest breathing effort, a total lack of airflow (central sleep apnea) can occur.

 - Drug-induced apnea.
-Taking certain medications such as opioids — for example, morphine, oxycodone or codeine — may cause your breathing to become irregular, to increase and decrease in a regular pattern, or to stop completely.
+Taking certain medications such as opioids — including morphine sulfate (Ms Contin, Avinza, others), oxycodone (Oxycodone HCL, Oxycontin, others) or codeine sulfate — may cause your breathing to become irregular, to increase and decrease in a regular pattern, or to temporarily stop completely.

 - High-altitude periodic breathing.
-A Cheyne-Stokes breathing pattern may occur if you're acutely exposed to a high-enough altitude, such as an altitude greater than 15,000 feet (about 4,500 meters).
-The change in oxygen at this altitude is the reason for the alternating rapid breathing (hyperventilation) and underbreathing.
+A Cheyne-Stokes breathing pattern may occur if you're exposed to a very high altitude.
+The change in oxygen at this altitude is the reason for the alternating rapid breathing (hyperventilation) and under breathing.

 - Complex sleep apnea.
-Some people with obstructive sleep apnea develop central sleep apnea while on treatment with continuous positive airway pressure (CPAP).
-This is known as complex sleep apnea because it is a combination of obstructive and central sleep apneas.
+Some people with obstructive sleep apnea develop central sleep apnea while using continuous positive airway pressure (CPAP) for their sleep apnea treatment.
+This condition is known as complex sleep apnea because it's a combination of obstructive and central sleep apneas.

 Certain factors put you at increased risk of central sleep apnea: